If you have a good understanding of photography and understand how to use your camera you can photograph almost anything you want.

 It’s all about understanding your subject as light and using you camera as a light recording tool.

-If you can use your camera in manual mode, all the better.
+If you can use your camera in manual exposure mode, all the better.

 Cameras, lenses and equipment.
 These are tools to help you make photographs.